JH-All/extreme_fish_diversity/README.md

-# Manuscript in progress: Extreme environments rewrite the rules of freshwater fish community assembly
+# Extreme environments rewrite the rules of freshwater fish community assembly

 This is a repository with the data analysis codes of the developed work, aiming better reproducibility.